About the siren and sensors:

 There are control switches on the bottom of the siren.
 These switches allow you to control 3 alarm functions: siren + signal light, signal light only, siren only, delay timer 0-10s.
 There is also an option for rechargeable batteries.
 Only use the recharge setting with batteries designed for recharging.

-Remote Control(s) and Sensor(s) must be matched, one at a time, to the Siren before it will work as a stand alone unit.
+Remote Control(s) and Sensor(s) must be matched, one at a time, to the Siren before the system will work together.

 Additional sirens can be added to the system by matching the same sensor/or remotes to each siren.
 If you change your mind after matching sensors to more than one siren the memory can be cleared so you can start over.
 More on that is below.